Ted Cruz maintains ties to right-wing group despite its extremist messaging

 Cruz’s ongoing ties to TTP contrast with the group’s fraught relationship with much of the Republican establishment in Texas.
 The group has lashed out at Republicans it perceives as too moderate — including Sen. John Cornyn (Tex.) and Gov. Greg Abbott — and has backed candidates against officeholders it once helped elect.
 “We are not here to be best buddies with our electeds,” Julie McCarty says in a recruitment video.

-In a sign that some conservatives continue to court the group’s support, Attorney General Ken Paxton (R) attended a TTP fundraiser last week, an event that drew hundreds of people according to pictures posted on social media.
+In a sign that some conservatives continue to court the group’s support, Texas Attorney General Ken Paxton (R) attended a TTP fundraiser last week, an event that drew hundreds of people, according to pictures posted on social media.
 But many elected officials are no longer active with the group, according to Rick Barnes, chairman of the Tarrant County Republican Party.

 “We’ve got to accept that to grow the Republican Party, we can’t be using rhetoric that most people find offensive,” Barnes said.